Is Bad Publicity Really Better Than None?Self marketing: Does the end justifies the means?

 Switch on the TV and you can see how many people want to be famous, no matter what and how.
 Do you want to see yourself that way?
 Do you really think the end justifies the means?

 A crucial factor is how familiar a brand or product or another entity was before the negative publicity.
 It seems that the risks are higher for established brands and the chances are higher for the unknown.
 Big brands can be harmed by bad news.
 One reason is that, for lesser-known brands, negative perceptions fade more quickly in consumers’ minds than their general awareness of the product.
 With established brands, on the other hand, the whiff of bad publicity lingers longer.
-The unknown offer typically hasn’t so much to loose.
+The unknown offer typically hasn’t so much to lose.
 There is a higher probability that nearly all publicity is good publicity – if no one has ever heard of you.